UMBC-1/Capstone-Project/README.md

 # Dataset Overview

-The dataset comprises a collection of news articles available on Kaggle, accessible via the following link: Fake News Detection Dataset.
+The dataset comprises a collection of news articles available on Kaggle, accessible via the following link: [Fake News Detection Dataset].
 It consists of two main files:

 1. Fake.csv: